Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 Course learning objectives

-• Principles and concepts of Digital Engineering, and the role of international and national information management standards
+• Principles and concepts of digital engineering and the role of international and national information management standards

 • Knowledge of digital engineering strategy and project setup, including process of developing a unified and shared project vision with client agencies

-• Practical skills in establishing and effectively using a Common Data Environment (CDE) to support linear infrastructure projects, including how to build metadata into the Contractor-CDE from the start
+• Practical skills in establishing and effectively using a common data environment (CDE) to support linear infrastructure projects, including how to build metadata into the contractor-CDE from the start

 • Understanding of the relationships between CDE processes, data schemas and tool chains that make up the wider technology ecosystem on major infrastructure projects